Iam-Javed/Amazon-Clone/README.md

 - HTML: Used for creating the structure and content of web pages.
 - CSS: Used for styling the website and enhancing its visual appearance.
 - JavaScript: Used for implementing interactive features and functionality.
-- [Bootstrap](https://getbootstrap.com/): A popular CSS framework used for responsive design and pre-built UI components.

 ## Setup